Table of Contents

 print-to-pdf.el for printing buffers to pdf files.
 Let’s suppose

 print-to-pdf.el defines the command

-ptp-print-and-open which has an optional parameter
+ptp-print-and-open which takes an optional parameter

 print-newline as a global special variable which specifies how the function